fangq/habitat/habitat/README.txt

 into a subfolder called "lib" under the Habitat main directory.

-The next step is to initialize database, please run the following command from Habitat's main folder： sqlite3 db/habitatdb.db '.read db/gendb.sql'
+The next step is to initialize database, please run the following command from Habitat's main folder: sqlite3 db/habitatdb.db '.read db/gendb.sql'
 For safety reasons, we strongly suggest you setting your own administrator password and site hash.
 To do so, you need